-Infrastructure connecting a property to a telecommunications network
+Infrastructure connecting a property to a telecommunications network - in detail

 Complaints we commonly receive about infrastructure used to connect a property to a telecommunications network include claims that:

 - the consumer was not informed about their responsibilities to prepare a property for a service connection

 - a carrier or provider has installed infrastructure in a potentially hazardous or inconvenient way

 - the consumer and carrier or provider do not agree about who is responsible for maintaining or fixing cabling or equipment on a property.

 On this page, infrastructure refers to the cables and equipment required for telecommunications services to connect and transmit to other services.
 A carrier is a telecommunications provider that holds a carrier licence.
 The licence gives the carrier certain powers under the Telecommunications Act.